CTOR-Labs/CTOR-Labs/README.md

 CTOR is a next‑generation abstract strategy game built on a toroidal board.
 It is intentionally more complex than Go and designed to explore deep strategic reasoning, multi‑agent collaboration, and collective artificial intelligence.

+There are many potential avenues for evolving the gameplay:
+Tournaments involving humans and bots, casual games, and team-based matches (1000 vs. 1000 players on large screens).
+Modeling AI mechanics featuring the collective behavior of AI agents, as well as university-level courses on AI.

 ## 🎮 Rules and Gameplay Overview